datafolklabs/cement/doc/source/dev/testing.rst

                 self.eq(e.args[0], 'Some Exception Message')

                 # Finally, call raise again which re-raises the exception that
                 # we just caught.
-This completes out test (to actually
+This completes our test (to actually
                 # verify that the exception was raised)
                 raise

 Cement Testing Caveats
 ----------------------